dnsimple/dnsimple-developer/content/v2/oauth.md

 ## Native and CLI apps (loopback redirect URIs)

 Native applications such as command-line tools and desktop apps are public clients: they cannot keep a client secret, so they secure the flow with [PKCE](https://www.rfc-editor.org/rfc/rfc7636) and receive the authorization `code` on a loopback callback running on the local machine.

-> [!NOTE]
-> Creating a public OAuth application is currently available upon request.
-Contact DNSimple support to enable public clients for your account.

 Register a loopback callback URL as your application's redirect URI: